hpssjellis/robocar/v1-0-0-robot-car/README.md

 ## Main Build steps

-1. Purchase parts checkout the price list at [price-list.md](price-list.md)
+1. Purchase parts checkout the price list at [../media/price-list.md](../media/price-list.md)
 2. Have fun with the RC car, without breaking it.
 3. Find your objects to track.
 I use double sided black circles on photo copy paper.
 Cut them out
-4. 3D Print or make with wood or cardboard, some way to hold the portentaH7 with LoRa vision shield on the car along with a usb-C cable with battery pack, attach to the car while it still has the RC componenets working.
+4. 3D Print [../media/rc-Car-frame28-22degrees-V28-22-degrees.stl](../media/rc-Car-frame28-22degrees-V28-22-degrees.stl) or these smaller prints [../media/rc-Car-frame27-bread-front.stl](../media/rc-Car-frame27-bread-front.stl)   and [../media/rc-Car-frame27-bread-back.stl](../media/rc-Car-frame27-bread-back.stl) or make with wood or cardboard, you need some method to hold the portentaH7 with LoRa vision shield on the car along with a usb-C cable with battery pack, attach to the car while it still has the RC componenets working.
 This allows you to drive the car while taking lots of images on the SD card.
-You will need this program [dot362-png-to-sd-card.ino](https://github.com/hpssjellis/portenta-pro-community-solutions/blob/main/examples/dot3-portenta-vision-shields/dot36-camera-png-to-web/dot362-png-to-sd-card/dot362-png-to-sd-card.ino) You might want to attch sunglasses to the model if reflections are a problem when using the car inside.
+You will need this program [dot362-png-to-sd-card.ino](https://github.com/hpssjellis/portenta-pro-community-solutions/blob/main/examples/dot3-portenta-vision-shields/dot36-camera-png-to-web/dot362-png-to-sd-card/dot362-png-to-sd-card.ino) You might want to attach sunglasses to the model if reflections are a problem when using the car inside.

 5. EdgeImpulse.com upload and train a FOMO model or grab this one [here ei-ei-v25-fomo-eyes-shades-arduino-1.0.2.zip](https://github.com/hpssjellis/portenta-pro-community-solutions/blob/main/zipped-libraries/edge-Impulse/arduino-exported/Portenta-Camera/ei-ei-v25-fomo-eyes-shades-arduino-1.0.2.zip)
       1. login or register for [Edgeimpulse.com](Edgeimpulse.com)